sstelfox/stelfox.net/content/blog/2015-04-22-ruby-code-quality-metrics.md

 title: Ruby Code Quality Metrics
 ---

-I like getting unopionated feedback on the quality of the code I write.
+I like getting unopinionated feedback on the quality of the code I write.
-Sometimes I can get this from other developers but they tend to get annoyed being asked after every commit whether they consider it an approvement.
+Sometimes I can get this from other developers but they tend to get annoyed being asked after every commit whether they consider it an improvement.

 There are a few utilities for Ruby codebases such as [flay][1], [flog][2], and [rubocop][3] as well as hosted services such as [Code Climate][4] that can help